Straightwashing: Video games

-Both the item and quest flirt with the titillation and anxiety over penetrative sex, specifically anal or male-on-male sex.
-The second is entitled "Flirting with Disaster", and requires the player to "get completely smashed, put on your best perfume, throw a handful of rose petals on Sraaz [an Alliance NPC] or Jeremiah Payson [a Horde NPC] and then kiss him.
-You'll regret it in the morning."
-The humorous intention of "Flirting with Disaster" is for a male avatar to kiss another male.
-When a player character drinks in-game to the point of being "completely smashed", the game clouds the player's screen as if everything becomes drunkenly blurry and unfocused.
-This confusion begins the joke that they must engage in a kind of "gay chicken" and flirt with a male toon.
-The "regret" the player character supposedly feels is one of homophobic shame excused by the fiction of drunken experimentation or ignorance.

-Zynga's FrontierVille game is "a wild west-themed social game that allows users to tame the wilderness, grow a family, and build a thriving frontier town."
-Zynga allows players to create virtual families by customizing a spouse in order to raise a virtual family.
-The game does not set a gender to the player's spouse, opening a place for queer possibility.
+Games such as Blizzard's World of Warcraft can be seen as inherently queer, since in the game both gender and sexuality are fluid and customizable.
+Here, the possibility of playing a non-straight main character is developmental.
+An example of this included a 2006 Valentine's Day in-game event where players could flirt with female and male NPCs for rewards, regardless of their character's gender.
+In 2010, the event was changed to reduce romantic overtones in the interactions.

 The video game Undertale has "been straight-washed by many writers and fans", leading to the "erasure of the queerness found in Undertale and a recasting of the game as one that jibes with the interests of heterosexual male gamers".

 Edmond Chang, an assistant professor of women's and gender studies at the University of Oregon, gave a speech at the University of California, Santa Barbara in 2016 entitled "Brown Skins, White Avatars: Racebending and Straightwashing in Digital Games".
 Chang states that video games such as Assassin's Creed and World of Warcraft "manipulate race and sexuality, reinforce stereotypes and sometimes lack diversity".

 Heidi McDonald conducted a survey which statistically positioned BioWare as the industry leader of game romances, both gay and straight.
 BioWare's romance content has been evolving towards more inclusive romances for over 15 years.
 Females were more supportive of wanting more queer romance content than males; however, more than half of straight males were also supportive of this.